webrecorder/browsertrix/docs/user-guide/crawl-workflows.md

 Seeded crawls are great for advanced use cases where you don't need (or want) to know every single URL of the website that you're archiving.

-Upon choosing you can begin to set up your workflow.
+After deciding what type of crawl you'd like to run, you can begin to set up your workflow.
 A detailed breakdown of available settings can be found in the [workflow settings guide](workflow-setup.md).

 ## Run Crawl